 Disclaimer: The AARST Consortium on National Radon Standards strives to provide accurate, complete and useful information.
 The AARST Consortium on National Radon Standards will make every effort to correct errors brought to its attention.
 However, neither the AARST Consortium on National Radon Standards, its sponsoring organization the American Association of Radon Scientists and Technologists nor any person contributing to the preparation of this document makes any warranty, express or implied, with respect to the usefulness or effectiveness of any information, method or process disclosed in this material.
-Nor does AARST or the AARST Consortium on National Radon Standards assume any liability for the use of, or for damages arising from the use of, any information, method or process disclosed in this standard to stay current with changes to the standard and to comply with local, state and federal codes and laws relating to their practice.
+Nor does AARST or the AARST Consortium on National Radon Standards assume any liability for the use of, or for damages arising from the use of, any information, method or process disclosed in this document.
+It is the sole responsibility of radon practitioners using this standard to stay current with changes to the standard and to comply with local, state and federal codes and laws relating to their practice.